Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 Let’s be clear: Stock futures are high-risk investments.
 High volatility and the inability to escape the contract can result in losing even more than the initial investment.

-With that out of the way, let’s look at how stock futures work.
+With that out of the way, let’s look at what are stock futures and how stock futures work.

 You can take either a long or a short position.
 If you go long, you’re expecting the price of the stock to increase.
 If you go short, you’re expecting it to decrease.